Real Estate Tokenization

 Understanding Real Estate Tokenization

-Key Stages of the Tokenization Process
+Key Stages of Issuing Security Tokens

 Phase 1: Deal Structuring